prometheus-operator/prometheus-operator/README.md

 kubectl apply -f bundle.yaml
 ```

-> Note: if you want to use Prometheus Operator with v1beta1 Custom Resource Definitions apply `bundle-v1beta1-crd.yaml` instead.

 > Note: make sure to adapt the namespace in the ClusterRoleBinding if deploying in a namespace other than the default namespace.

 To run the Operator outside of a cluster: